Which are the best smart glasses for your business?

 Most smart glasses will require a connection to a computer system to operate when in use.
 These tools may also require Wi-Fi and Bluetooth connections to link to other devices.

-While the cost of smart glass technology is usually justifiable due to the multiple benefits they bring, there is a cost involved and not all projects need the most high-spec equipment.
+While the cost of smart glass technology is usually justifiable due to its multiple benefits, there is a cost involved, and not all projects need the most high-spec equipment.

 Assessing the available software

 More often than not, smart glasses come with essential software solutions from manufacturers, which means you will need to choose specific and appropriate software that best supports your workplace use cases.
 Whether you need to manage workflows, provide instructions or training, connect remote operators, or create collaborative workspaces, your chosen software application must be compatible with your chosen hardware.

 Buying from a trusted vendor means you have support when selecting and rolling out your solution.
 Acty is the video remote assistance software compatible with most smart glasses in the market and offers the following industry-leading features: